microsoft/moaw/workshops/advanced-aks/workshop.md

 peerauthentication.security.istio.io/aks-store-default created
 ```

-Once the MTLS strict mode peer authentication policy has been applied, we will now see if we can again get a response back from the `store-front` service from a client not using MTLS.
+Once the mTLS strict mode peer authentication policy has been applied, we will now see if we can again get a response back from the `store-front` service from a client not using mTLS.
 Run the following command to curl to the `store-front` service again.

 ```bash
 kubectl exec -it $(kubectl get pod -l app=curl -o jsonpath="{.items[0].metadata.name}") -- curl store-front.aks-store.svc.cluster.local:80